iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 * `astral_species.tree`: the species tree estimated from ASTRAL (this might be quite different to the tree in the paper, because we used only 400 genes, on 63000!)
 * `astral_species.log`: the log file from ASTRAL

-# Estimating concordance factors and support values
+# Estimating concordance vectors and support values

-Now we want to calculate gene, site, and quartet concordance factors, and posterior probabilities (support values calculated by ASTRAL) for every branch in our species tree.
-To do that, we need our species tree (of course); our gene trees (gene and quartet concordance factors are calculated from these); our alignments (site concordance factors are calculated from these).
+Now we want to calculate gene, site, and quartet concordance vectors, and posterior probabilities (support values calculated by ASTRAL) for every branch in our species tree.
+To do that, we need our species tree (of course); our gene trees (gene and quartet concordance vectors are calculated from these); our alignments (site concordance vectors are calculated from these).

-### Estimate the support and quartet concordance factors in ASTRAL
+### Estimate the support and quartet concordance vectors in ASTRAL

-We use ASTRAL to calculate quartet concordance factors and posterior support values (which calculated from quartet support values).
+We use ASTRAL to calculate quartet concordance vectors and posterior support values (which calculated from quartet support values).

 * `-q` tells ASTRAL it to use a fixed tree topology, we use the species tree we calculated above
-* `-t 2` tells ASTRAL to calculate all of the things we need and annotate the tree
+* `-t 2` tells ASTRAL to calculate all of the things we need and annotate the tree with them

 ```bash
 astral -q astral_species.tree -i loci.treefile -t 2 -o astral_species_annotated.tree 2> astral_species_annotated.log